Tamsin Stuart Art

 It was time for another bird painting.
 I could feel it.
 Here's my swallow in a suitably active pose.

-Was not easy painting with acrylics in the recent May heat we've been enjoying.
+Was not easy painting with acrylics in the sweltering May heat we had been enjoying at the time.
 As soon as I'd mixed the colour it was dry on the palette.
 But all good sunny fun.

 £295